railsrumble/railsrumble.github.com/terms.markdown

 Rails Rumble takes such notices very seriously.
 We will evaluate the provided notice and, if appropriate based on our sole discretion, remove the content or disable access to the content.
 Based on our judgment, we may notify the source of the Content of your complaint and our actions in response to your complaint.
 We reserve the right in our sole discretion to restore such Content, if the source of such Content provides evidence that the Content should not have been removed.
 We encourage you to seek the advice of an independent attorney before filing an intellectual property notice or responding to a notice filed by another User.

-Rails Rumble, LLC's Copyright Agent may be notified of claims of intellectual property infringement by sending the above listed information to organizers@railsrumble.com or by mail to P.O.
-Box 823, Manorville, NY 11949, Copyright Agent, Rails Rumble, LLC
+Rumble Technologies, LLC's Copyright Agent may be notified of claims of intellectual property infringement by sending the above listed information to organizers@railsrumble.com or by mail to P.O.
+Box 823, Manorville, NY 11949, Copyright Agent, Rumble Technologies, LLC